tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/setup.rst

 Example
 =======

+In this example, the following accelerations are exerted on the vehicle:

+- by the Earth:

-In this example, a spherical harmonic (degree and order 5) gravitational acceleration and aerodynamic acceleration exerted by the Earth are defined, as well as the point-mass gravity of Sun and Moon.
+    - spherical harmonic gravitational acceleration (degree and order 5)
+    - aerodynamic acceleration

+- by the Sun:
+    - point-mass gravity

+- by the Moon:
+    - point-mass gravity

 The variable ``accelerations_settings_vehicle`` denotes the list of bodies exerting accelerations and the types of accelerations, while the variable ``acceleration_settings`` associates this list with the body undergoing the acceleration.
+The
-The function :func:`~tudatpy.numerical_simulation.propagation_setup.create_acceleration_models` creates the list of models that compute the accelerations during the propagation.
+function :func:`~tudatpy.numerical_simulation.propagation_setup.create_acceleration_models` creates the list of models that compute the accelerations during the propagation.